wortelus/opengl-engine/README.md

 ## Tablets of Future Endeavors
 - Observer on transformations is currently not used.
 We call globally directly in scene all transformation operations (*no notify*).
+- After update on U_LIGHTS, all lights are updated, not only the one that was changed.
+This work is _WIP_.
 - and more _in-code TODO's_

 ## The Sacred Relics